-Walker County’s poor, elderly, poor, and disabled who don’t have vehicles or cannot drive depend on Walker Transit busses to get to the doctor, to shop, and for social activities.
+Walker County’s elderly, poor, and disabled who don’t have vehicles or cannot drive depend on Walker Transit busses to get to the doctor, to shop, and for social activities.

 Last week, in order to save funds for her pet projects, Bebe Heiskell delayed renewing a contract to keep those busses running.
 The contract was set to begin on July 1 – today.
 That means a loss of about two dozen jobs and people who could literally DIE because they couldn’t get to the store or go the doctor for things like dialysis or cancer treatment.

 - WQCH Radio, 06/28/13: “THE WALKER TRANSIT BUS SYSTEM MAY FALL VICTIM TO DECLINING COUNTY REVENUES.
 COMMISSIONER BEBE HEISKELL IS DEBATING WHETHER TO RENEW A CONTRACT FOR THE BUS SERVICE.